Table of Contents

 Phosphorus and Calcium

 When structuring a dog kidney disease diet, these foods should be highly limited or avoided completely, depending on the stage of the kidney disease.

-While most carb sources will generally contain low to none of it, some foods still may be a source of phosphorus mineral.
+While most carb sources will generally contain low to none of it, some foods still may be a source of phosphorus minerals.

 Lack of calcium in the dog's diet will often lead to an excess of phosphorus mineral in the body, which then can cause problems with kidneys.

 Structuring Dog Kidney Disease Diet